 What is a critical illness cover?

 A critical illness cover is a separate plan that you can purchase to insure yourself against specific diseases (example – cancer).
 Usually, there is a list of illnesses that are covered under a critical illness policy.
-You pay premium in exchange of a sum assured in case you are diagnosed with an illness listed in your critical illness policy.
+You pay a premium in exchange for a sum assured in case you are diagnosed with an illness listed in your critical illness policy.

 A critical illness plan provides a lump sum benefit upon diagnosis.
 A health insurance plan looks after the treatment cost.
 As a critical illness can render oneself bedridden for a long time, having the backup of a lump sum can provide the essential support required to sustain the recovery phase.
 A health insurance plan will only cater to the treatment cost but not offer support after that as it does not offer a huge lump sum amount compared to a critical illness cover.